How to Say No to a Client Without Burning Bridges

 [signature]

-Build a Successful Coaching Business with Clients You Love
+Build a Successful Coaching Business With Clients You Love

 Want to simplify how you communicate with your clients and manage your coaching business?
-Try Paperbell for free to discover how this one tool can enable you to spend way less time on admin work and way more time supporting your clients!
+Try Paperbell for free to discover how this tool can enable you to spend way less time on admin work and more time supporting your clients!

 how to say no to clients